 Below, our expert team has provided advice on different aspects of adjusting to life with an amputation.
 It is important to remember that no two amputees have an identical experience; everyone goes through the stages of recovery at different paces, and you should not feel disheartened if you are not having the same experience as others.

-Click the buttons below to find out what to expect in your first year of amputation, as well as advice from amputees themselves to help you on your way:
+Click the links below to find out what to expect in your first year of amputation, as well as advice from amputees themselves to help you on your way:

 How Much Can I Claim?